 A failure to perform properly the construction work or to comply to a substantial degree with the contract may be considered by the owner as a sufficient cause to suspend or terminate the contract (see question 2.1).
 The owner will thus be allowed to finish the contract itself or hire a third party to do so.
-Otherwise, it is the contractor's obligation and privilege to perform the work which is the subject of its contract, and the owner cannot rely generally on a change provision to delete contract work and do it himself or give it to another contractor, unless that right is clearly conferred on the owner under the contract or the contractor consents.
+In certain circumstances, the owner may set off the cost to complete the contract against amounts owed by the owner to the contractor.
+Generally, it is the contractor's obligation and privilege to perform the work which is the subject of its contract, and the owner cannot rely generally on a change provision to delete contract work and do it himself or give it to another contractor, unless that right is clearly conferred on the owner under the contract, or the contractor consents.